 1. Introduction

-Representatives of NOAA, Washington, BPA, Oregon, NPCC, COE, Umatilla, and others participated in today’s SCT meeting chaired by Blaine Bellerud, NOAA.
+Representatives of NOAA, Washington, BPA, Oregon, NPCC, COE, Umatilla, and others participated in today’s SCT meeting chaired by Blane Bellerud, NOAA.

 The main focus of the meeting was the McNary steelhead overshoot proposal.
 Items in the FY18 and FY19 budgets were also discussed.